- Was established as a project of the Proteus Fund

-Among Piper's more notable grantees are The American Prospect, the Brennan Center for Justice, the Center for Community Change, Citizen Action, Common Cause, Democracy 21, Funders' Committee for Civic Participation, Justice at Stake, the National Council for Research on Women, National People's Action, the PICO National Network, Proteus Action League, Public Campaign Action Fund, State Voices, and Working Families.
+Among Piper’s more notable grantees are The American Prospect, the Brennan Center for Justice, the Center for Community Change, Citizen Action, Common Cause, Democracy 21, Funders’ Committee for Civic Participation, Justice at Stake, the National Council for Research on Women, National People’s Action, the PICO National Network, the Proteus Action League, Public Campaign Action Fund, and State Voices.

 To view a list of additional noteworthy grantees of the Piper Fund, click here.

 Over the years, Piper has received numerous grants from its so-called “funding partners.”
 In 2012, for instance, Piper identified the following entities as its funding partners: Anonymous, the Arkay Foundation, the Columbia Foundation, the Compton Foundation, the Educational Foundation of America, the Frances Fund, the Jennifer and Jonathan Allan Soros Foundation, the Naomi and Nehemiah Cohen Foundation, the Open Society Foundations, the Rockefeller Brothers Fund, and the Tides Foundation.